zfsang-zz/CarND-Advanced-Lane-Lines/README.md

 The equation for radius of curvature is based on the best fitted second order polynomial model.
 $$R_{curve} = \frac{(1+(2Ay+B^2)^{3/2})}{|2A|}$$

 ### 7. Build pipeline to process the live stream of road videos from the front camera of the car to identify and analyze lane in real time

 ![img](output_images/Final_output.png)

 ## Reflection
-1. Thresholds are hard coded arbitrariy, which can be improved by assigning dynamic values by learning the image/video via machine learning algorithms
+1. Thresholds are hard coded arbitrary, which can be improved by assigning dynamic values by learning the image/video via machine learning algorithms
 2. The pipeline does not work well for more complicated images with varying weather/road/lighting conditions.
-Adding smoothing and image propocessing steps may be helpful.
+Adding smoothing and image processing steps may be helpful.
-3. More real-time information may be added for analysis/dignosis purpose.
+3. More real-time information may be added for analysis/diagnosis purpose.